All Episodes

 They were thrilled.

-I had a national radio show, and they had the attention of a national radio show.
+I had a national radio show and they had the attention of a national radio show.

-And that's all that meant.
+And that's all it meant.

 They didn't care.